virtualizebrief/collection/cvadtools/readme.md

 ### Citrix site migration tools <br>
 - `sitemigration` <br>
 [Take me to repository](sitemigration) <br>
-On site migration or quick changes across delivery groups and apps.
+For a site migration or quick changes across delivery groups and apps.